 Take the time to unwind and just listen, smell and experience the life of the land.
-There is a lot of nature to explore on Maui Here we share a few of the lesser known, unique and special places to be inspired by Maui’s natural habitat.
+There is a lot of nature to explore near our South Maui resorts and condo rentals.
+Here we share a few of the lesser known, unique and special places to be inspired by Maui’s natural habitat.

 Āhihi-Kīnaʻu Natural Area Reserve is a protected area of land and sea along 3 miles of the Makena coastline.
 A bumpy one lane road takes you through scenic coastline and lava fields with a view of the last eruption on Maui.
 It’s a habitat for rare and endangered species and archeological sites so please respect that hiking is not allowed, until the rugged parking lot at La Perouse Bay, which starts the Hoapili or King’s Trail.